11 Natural Resources Scholarships (February 2026) | Scholarships That Work

 What are the best scholarships for Natural Resources students?

-Some of the best scholarships for studying Natural Resources are the Leopold and Elizabeth Marmet Scholarships, the Freehold Soil Conservation District Scholarship, the Judge Robert Jenkins Memorial Scholarship, the Beth Marshner Memorial Scholarship, and the Maple Flooring Manufacturers Association Scholarship.
+Some of the best scholarships for studying Natural Resources are the Leopold and Elizabeth Marmet Scholarships, the Ardell Bjugstad Scholarship, the Beth Marshner Memorial Scholarship, the Delton Sportsmen's Club Scholarship, and the Judge Robert Jenkins Memorial Scholarship.
 The best Natural Resources scholarships will be listed at the top of this page.

 Are there Natural Resources scholarships specifically for minority students?

 Yes, there are three scholarships specifically for minority students who want to pursue Natural Resources or STEM.
-Applicants who identify as Middle Eastern, Native American or Alaska Native, or Asian are eligible for these scholarships, like the Truman D. Picard Scholarship, the Timothy L. Taschwer Scholarship, and the Delton Sportsmen's Club Scholarship.
+Applicants who identify as Asian, Native American or Alaska Native, or Middle Eastern are eligible for these scholarships, like the Timothy L. Taschwer Scholarship, the Grossman Scholarship, and the Freehold Soil Conservation District Scholarship.

 Who is eligible to apply for Natural Resources scholarships?